 League Board Roles

 Learn about the various Board positions below (and download the full pdf descriptions).
 These short blurbs serve as an idea as to how the board functions, but the team is open to all ideas and strategies to achieve the community vision.
-We value your expertise and advice, and quite frankly, we need them.
-You report monthly on what you’ve been up to (at least) and commit to being prepared for each board meeting.
+All roles are expected to report monthly on their position and commit to being prepared for each board meeting.
 If fulfilling one of these roles sounds like too much, fill out our volunteer form or consider volunteering as a committee member.

 Executive